Legend of Zelda Themed Birthday Party Ideas

 Legend of Zelda Themed Birthday Party

-.I threw my husband a Legend of Zelda Themed Birthday Party Roo insists everyone’s birthday needs to include balloons, cake, and games.
 Keep in mind my husband is a full grown adult, and these “parties” are just for the three of us.
+Mostly because Roo insists everyone’s birthday needs to include balloons, cake, and games.
 Last year for my husband’s birthday, we threw him a small Pokemon themed party.
 This year we decided on a Legend of Zelda themed birthday party.

-The Legend of Zelda is a beautiful, puzzle solving game franchise that has been one of my husband’s favorite video game franchises since he was little.
+The Legend of Zelda has been one of my husband’s favorite video game franchises since he was little.
 Now he’s been sharing the game with Roo.
 She loves to watch him play on his handheld device before going to bed and has become quite the little puzzle solver!

 This year’s Legend of Zelda themed party party was actually one big game.
 I borrowed some ideas from several of the Legend of Zelda games and created a scavenger hunt type adventure game for my husband to follow.
 It made him smile so I’m sure it will impress and excite kids of all ages!